5 Facts about Goodwill Industries of Denver

 #1.
 We are a nonprofit organization.
 Our retail stores support our career development programs.

 Many people know us for our thrift stores across the Denver metro area and northern Colorado.
 We resell items donated to us from the community at discounted prices to serve low-income families, but this is not the sole reason we exist.
-Goodwill retail stores exist in order to fund career development programs for at-risk students, adults with barriers to employment, and individuals with disabilities.
+Goodwill retail stores help fund career development programs for at-risk students, adults with barriers to employment, and individuals with disabilities.